kagaba-etienne/cp_prep/java/README.md

-# Python Solutions
+# Java Solutions

-This folder contains solutions to competitive programming questions implemented in Python.
+This folder contains solutions to competitive programming questions implemented in Java.

 Number of Solutions: 2